WalletScrutiny/WalletScrutinyCom/_android/co.bacoor.android.hbwallet.md

 redirect_from:

 ---
 We downloaded the app.
 This is an Ethereum wallet meant for Ethereum transactions.
-It is possible to buy Bitcoin, but through a third party provider.
-Bitcoins are not stored on the wallet.
+It is possible to buy Bitcoin, but through a third party provider. **No Bitcoins** are stored on this wallet.

-Verdict is **nobtc**